Tinker reintroduces negotiation and dispute resolution as option to resolve negotiated grievances for bargaining unit employees

 |0

-This work, Tinker reintroduces negotiation and dispute resolution as option to resolve negotiated grievances for bargaining unit employees [Image 3 of 3], by Paul Shirk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tinker reintroduces negotiation and dispute resolution as option to resolve negotiated grievances for bargaining unit employees, by 2nd Lt.
+Kaseyann Cornwall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Tinker reintroduces negotiation and dispute resolution as option to resolve negotiated grievances for bargaining unit employees